-Peter Paik was the head coach of the University School speech and debate team for 18 years and is now serving as the assistant coach for Public Forum.
+Peter Paik was the head coach of the University School speech and debate team for 18 years.
 Mr. Paik was inducted into the Ohio Speech and Debate Association Coaches Hall of Fame in 2020.
 (See the induction speeches here.)
 His Public Forum debate team won the NSDA national championship in 2010.
 Under his leadership, University School won the NSDA School of Excellence in Debate Award eight times.
 Mr. Paik's teams have also been successful at the state level, winning the Ohio state championship in PF five times.
 In 2016 Mr. Paik and Mr. James Lewis launched Classic Debate Camp at Kenyon College with Leslie Muhlbach, Aidan Brandt, and Edith Lui.
 Mr. Paik is committed to sharing his expertise and his vision for the debate community with everyone.

 Assistant Camp Director